cloudflare/cloudflare-docs/content/firewall/cf-firewall-rules/_index.md

 ### Firewall rules tab

-The **Rules List** gives you a snapshot of recent activity and allows you to manage firewall rules in a single convenient location.
+The rules list gives you a snapshot of recent activity and allows you to manage firewall rules in a single convenient location.

 ![Firewall rules tab](/firewall/static/cf-firewall-rules-panel.png)

 #### Challenge Solve Rate (CSR)

-The **Rules List** displays each rule's **CSR** (Challenge Solve Rate), which is the percentage of issued challenges that were solved.
+The rules list displays each rule's **CSR** (Challenge Solve Rate), which is the percentage of issued challenges that were solved.
 This metric applies to rules configured with *Legacy CAPTCHA* or *JS Challenge* actions, and it is calculated as follows:

 <p><var>CSR</var> = <var>number of challenges solved</var> / <var>number of challenges issued</var></p>